SB-2281

 Plain Language

-The Department of Health, coordinating with the Department of Business, Economic Development, and Tourism, must adopt administrative rules under the Hawaii Administrative Procedure Act (chapter 91) to implement this part.
-The rules must at minimum address the required qualifications for AI oversight personnel and the frequency of regular performance evaluations.
-This signals that key compliance parameters — particularly who qualifies as oversight personnel and how often evaluations must occur — will be determined through rulemaking rather than specified in statute.
-Health care providers should monitor the rulemaking process for these details.
+The Department of Health, working with the Department of Business, Economic Development, and Tourism, must adopt administrative rules to implement this part.
+The rules must address at minimum (1) the required qualifications, experience, and expertise for AI oversight personnel, and (2) the frequency of regular AI performance evaluations.
+This is a rulemaking directive to a government agency, not a compliance obligation on health care providers.
+Future rules may create additional obligations not yet specified in the statute.

 Statutory Text